EStxuss/Dactyl-Manuform-Hub-PCB/README.md

+Update 1/20/2025: I've ordered these from JLCPCB and used them in a keyboard and no problems were found.

-Work in progress.
-I'm not an electrical engineer; use at your own risk.
+I'm not an electrical engineer.
 I'm open to suggestions for changes
 # dactyl-mcu-pcb-mounts
-PCBs that can fit with dactyl manuform cases generated with the PCB_MOUNT value for controller_mount_type thats available in ergomech dactyl case generator fork
+PCBs that can fit with dactyl manuform cases generated with the PCB_MOUNT value for controller_mount_type thats available in kissetfall dactyl case generator fork: https://github.com/kissetfall/dactyl-keyboard